gtmanfred/blog.gtmanfred.com/talks/plugins/pages/10-introduction.rst

   - Rackspace
   - SaltStack

-Currently: Autodesk - Senior Software Engineer
+Currently: Autodesk - Senior Principal Engineer

 What is the goal of this talk?
 ==============================